barakAsher/MidtermProject/README.md

 Usage:
 Forward movement: W key or Up arrow key
 Backward movement: S key or down arrow
+Rotate Character left: A or left arrow key
+Rotate Character right: D or right arrow key

+ArcBall Camera selection: Press 1
+    Use the mouse + left click to drag the ArcBall around the look at point

+Free Camera selection: Press 2
+    Press the space bar to move Camera forward
+    Press Shift + Space to move the camera backward Use the mouse + left click to drag and change the free cams heading

+If in ArcBall view, press 3 to make first person viewport camera appear in the top right.

+Change Characters: Press the control key to cycle between which character the camera follows.

 Compilation: Download the MP zip file.
 Unzip.
 All source code can be compiled and ran with cmake in CLION or another IDE.